prateekbhatt/userjoy/apps/api/README.md

 >
 > - Should be valid for 24 hours since createdAt.
 > - Cron job should delete tokens older than 24 hours.
+> - UPDATE: Currently tokens are being stored in Account Model in `verifyToken` and `passwordResetToken` fields
 >
 > ### Account Sessions
 >